-- 4 To qualify for the Master of Information Security and Digital Forensics, a student must achieve 180 points by successfully completing the requirements in the structure below. - 5 A student would normally be expected to achieve all coursework requirements before enrolling in the research project or the thesis. - 6 A student may substitute up to 30 points in the elective component with courses from another postgraduate programme with the approval of the programme leader. - 7 A student with an average grade for the coursework courses falling below a B- prior to enrolment in the applied research project or thesis may be required by the assessment board to have their points reassigned to the Postgraduate Certificate in Computer and Information Sciences or the Postgraduate Diploma in Computer and Information Sciences.
+- 4 To qualify for the Master of Information Security and Digital Forensics, a student must achieve 180 points by successfully completing the requirements in the structure below. - 5 A student would normally be expected to achieve all coursework requirements before enrolling in the research project or the thesis. - 6 A student may substitute up to 30 points in the elective component with courses from another postgraduate programme with the approval of the programme director. - 7 A student with an average grade for the coursework courses falling below a B- prior to enrolment in the applied research project or thesis may be required by the assessment board to have their points reassigned to the Postgraduate Certificate in Computer and Information Sciences or the Postgraduate Diploma in Computer and Information Sciences.

-8 A student may be awarded this degree with a class of honours in accordance with the General Academic Regulations, Part 9, Section 5.
+A student may be awarded this degree with a class of honours in accordance with the General Academic Regulations, Part 9, Section 3.

-60 points COMP821, COMP830, COMP832, ENGE817 or other research methods course approved by the programme leader
+60 points COMP831-833, ENGE817 or other research methods

+course approved by the programme director

-and at least 30 points from COMP812, COMP816, COMP818, COMP831, COMP833, COMP834, COMP836, COMP842
+and at least 30 points from COMP812, COMP816, COMP818, COMP821, COMP830,

-and
+COMP834, COMP836, COMP842

 Project

-60 points COMP997

-Or

-Thesis

-90 points COMP998
+Thesis 90 points

-MASTER OF INFORMATION SECURITY AND DIGITAL FORENSICS TABLE
+COMP998

+Master of Information Security and Digital Forensics Table

 Code Title Points Prerequisites

 COMP812 Next Generation Networking 15

 COMP816 Internet of Things and Applications 15

 COMP818 Intelligent Surveillance 15

 COMP821 Information Security 15

 COMP830 Cryptography and Cryptanalysis 15

 COMP831 Cybercrime and Cybersecurity 15

 COMP832 Digital Forensics Tools and Techniques 15

 COMP833 Network Security and Forensics 15

-COMP834 Research Readings a 15
+COMP834 Research Readings ^a 15

-COMP836 Special Topic a 30
+COMP836 Special Topic ^a 30

 COMP842 Applied Blockchains and Cryptocurrencies 15

 COMP997 Applied Research Project 60 ENGE817

 COMP998 Thesis 90 ENGE817

 ENGE817 STEM Research Methods 15

-MASTER OF INFORMATION TECHNOLOGY PROJECT MANAGEMENT (MITPM) REGULATIONS
+MASTER OF INFORMATION TECHNOLOGY PROJECT MANAGEMENT (MITPM) AK1339